 WorkletMapTopology is a generic form of a topology map, and it can perform identically to the aforementioned forms of topology map with the correct template parameters.
-For example, is equivalent to the vtkm::worklet::WorkletVisitCellsWithPoints class except the signature tags have different names.
+For example, vtkm::worklet::WorkletMapTopology <vtkm::TopologyElementTagCell, vtkm::TopologyElementTagPoint > is equivalent to the vtkm::worklet::WorkletVisitCellsWithPoints class except the signature tags have different names.
 The names used in the specific topology map superclasses (such as WorkletVisitCellsWithPoints) tend to be easier to read and are thus preferable.
 However, the generic WorkletMapTopology is available for topology combinations without a specific superclass or to support more general mappings in a worklet.